Blue Anchor

-Blue Anchor is a seaside village, in the parish of Old Cleeve, close to Carhampton in the Somerset West and Taunton district of Somerset, England.
+Blue Anchor is a seaside village, in the parish of Old Cleeve, close to Carhampton in Somerset, England.
 The village takes its name from a 17th-century inn; the bay, Blue Anchor Bay, was previously known as Cleeve Bay.
 The bay and inn were the subjects of a watercolour by J. M. W. Turner in 1818, now in the Lady Lever Gallery, Port Sunlight.

 The village marks one end of the Blue Anchor to Lilstock Coast Site of Special Scientific Interest along which the Triassic cliffs have geological interest for the variety of fossils.
 The coloured alabaster found in the cliffs gave rise to the name of the colour "Watchet Blue".

 The village lies on the route of the West Somerset Coast Path and Celtic Way Exmoor Option.